truenas/documentation/content/SCALE/SCALETutorials/Apps/_index.md

 After installing an application, the **Installed** applications screen shows the app in the **Deploying** state.
 The status changes to **Running** when the application is fully deployed and ready to use.

-{{< include file="/static/includes/AppsInstallWizardSettings.md" >}}

-Refer to individual tutorials in the Stable, Community, or Enterprise sections of the Documentation Hub for more details on application settings.
-Installation and editing wizards include tooltips to help users configure application settings.

 <!-- commenting out until the UI includes this in RC1
 ## Installing Custom Applications